Memorization: Rote learning

+Spaced repetition

-Spaced repetition, a principle of committing information into long-term memory by means of increasing time intervals between subsequent review of the previously learned material.
+Spaced repetition is a principle of committing information into long-term memory by means of increasing time intervals between subsequent review of the previously learned material.
 Spaced repetition exploits the psychological spacing effect.
 This technique is combined with active recall by spaced repetition software such as SuperMemo, Anki or Mnemosyne.

+Active recall

-Active recall, a learning method that exploits the testing effect − the fact that memorization is more efficient when some time is devoted to actively retrieving the to-be-learned information through testing with proper feedback.
+Active recall is a learning method that exploits the testing effect − the fact that memorization is more efficient when some time is devoted to actively retrieving the to-be-learned information through testing with proper feedback.
 Flashcards are a practical application of active recall.
 Another method for memorization is via the 'SURF' process (SURF is an acronym standing for: spotting 'Sonic patterns', 'Understanding' the text, 'Repetition/Recall/Rehearsal', 'Familiarity') which uses specific cyclic forms of active recall to, for instance, memorize poems for public performance.

+Mnemonic

-A mnemonic, a type of memory aid.
+A mnemonic is a type of memory aid.
 Mnemonics are often verbal, such as a very short poem or a special word used to help a person remember something, particularly lists, but they may be visual, kinesthetic or auditory.
 Mnemonics rely on associations between easy-to-remember constructs which can be related back to the data that is to be remembered.
 This is based on the principle that the human mind much more easily remembers spatial, personal, surprising, sexual or humorous or otherwise meaningful information than arbitrary sequences.

+Mnemonic link system

-A mnemonic link system, a method of remembering lists, based on creating an association between the elements of that list.
+A mnemonic link system is a method of remembering lists, based on creating an association between the elements of that list.
 For example, if one wished to remember the list (dog, envelope, thirteen, yarn, window), one could create a link system, such as a story about a "dog stuck in an envelope, mailed to an unlucky black cat playing with yarn by the window".
 It is then argued that the story would be easier to remember than the list itself.
 Alternatively one could use visualisation, seeing in one's mind's eye an image that includes two elements in the list that are next to each other.
 One could imagine a dog inside a giant envelope, then visualise an unlucky black cat (or whatever that reminds the user 'thirteen') eating a huge envelope.
 In order to access a certain element of the list, one needs to "traverse" the system (much in the same vein as a linked list), in order to get the element from the system.